openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 TablePress addon offers multiple styles including flip style table, scroll style data table, WordPress stack style table, data table style, WP advanced data table, table builder colorful data table style, spreadsheet data table style, full weight style WordPress table.

 == 43.
 Fluent Forms Widget ==
-[ **Fluent Forms Widget** ] - If you’ve got Fluent Forms installed on your website, this widget by ElementsKit will let you use and customize any of your forms straight from Elementor.
+[ **Fluent Forms Widget**](https://wpmet.com/plugin/elementskit/fluent-forms/) - If you've got Fluent Forms installed on your website, this widget by ElementsKit will let you use and customize any of your forms straight from Elementor.
 You can use custom form titles and descriptions, show or hide label placeholders, and error message.
 Moreover, you can customize the link color, background type, alignment, etc. of the form elements.

 == 44.
 Back to Top Widget ==
-[ **Back to Top Widget** ] - Wanna add and customize the back-to-top button on your website?
+[ **Back to Top Widget** ](https://wpmet.com/plugin/elementskit/back-to-top/)- Wanna add and customize the back-to-top button on your website?
 You need the Back to Top widget of ElementsKit.
 When it comes to the appearance of the back to top button, you can either choose text only, icon only, or progress indicator.
 There are also options to set the button text, alignment, and offset top.
 Last but not least, you can choose to show the button on scroll or not.